cryostatio/cryostatio.github.io/guides/_subsections/capture-a-heap-dump.md

         Currently <b>Cryostat</b> supports invoking garbage collection, capturing Thread Dumps, and capturing Heap Dumps on <code>target</code> <b>JVMs</b>.
 Capturing Heap Dumps additionally requires a <b>Cryostat Agent</b> connection.
       </p>
       <p>
         <b>Heap Dumps</b> are a profiling tool that is built into the JVM.
 They allow you to capture a snapshot of all the memory currently in use within a JVM Process at a specific moment in time.
-They proide detailed information about all Java objects and classes residing in memory at the time that aid in diagnosing performance issues, memory leaks, and othe rproblems with memory usage.
+They provide detailed information about all Java objects and classes residing in heap memory at the time that aid in diagnosing performance issues, memory leaks, and othe problems with memory usage.
       </p>
       {% endcapture %}
       {% include howto_step.html